shilpagarg/pstools/README.md

 ## Execution
 Once you compiled the repo, you will see binary file `pstools` in the same directory.
-Now you are ready to go to produce fully phased sequences.
+Now you are ready to go to produce fully phased sequences on chromosome level.

 ```sh
 # Use Hi-C data and node sequences of hifiasm graph (awk '/^S/{print ">"$2;print $3}' hifiasm_r_utg.gfa > hifiasm_r_utg.fa)